safr-ai-lab/resources/README.md

 ## Onboarding Logistics
+- Expectations for joining and application process [here](https://forms.gle/e5JBkZN51Adqik8s5).
-Communication: via the Lab Slack, weekly 1:1 meeting, biweekly lab meetings (Thursdays at 11am).
+- Communication: via the Lab Slack, weekly 1:1 meeting, biweekly lab meetings (Thursdays at 11am).
-Project Tracking: Notion page created for each project, README on githu
+- Project Tracking: Notion page created for each project, README on githu
-Code: All code is in project specific github repositories
+- Code: All code is in project specific github repositories
-Compute: FASRC, submit a request to [join our lab](https://docs.rc.fas.harvard.edu/kb/how-do-i-get-a-research-computing-account/) which is under `sneel.`
+- Compute: FASRC, submit a request to [join our lab](https://docs.rc.fas.harvard.edu/kb/how-do-i-get-a-research-computing-account/) which is under `sneel.`
-Space: SEC 6th Floor, suite to the left of the elevators.
+- Space: SEC 6th Floor, suite to the left of the elevators.
 Our Lab Manager Amanda Chieco (achieco@hbs.edu) will set you up with access.
-Seth's office: Morgan Hall, Room 485.
+- Seth's office: Morgan Hall, Room 485.

 Seminars and Groups to sign up for when joining the lab.
 Please email the relevant person and cc me when you are signing up.
 - [Kempner Institute Seminar](https://www.harvard.edu/kempner-institute/events/)